Difference Between WADL vs WSDL

 |<methods>||Specifies request and response details for a web service.|

-10. WADL is described as a set of resource elements consisting of inputs and element methods which describe request and response.
+10. WADL is described as a set of resource elements consisting of inputs and element methods that describe request and response.

 Comparison Table of WADL vs WSDL